armscye/armscye/packages/express/README.md

 The `handle` method is the heart of the `NotchHandler`.
 It takes three arguments:

-- `req`: The incoming request object containing information like headers, body, and URL parameters.
+- `req`: This represents the incoming HTTP request.
-- `res`: The response object used to send data back to the client.
+- `res`: This represents the response object that will be sent back to the client.
-- `next`: An optional callback function that allows passing control to another handler if needed.
-This is often used for middleware or chaining requests.
+- `next` (optional): Allows the handler to delegate further processing to the next middleware in the chain if necessary.

 **Usage notes**